TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 3 - Capacity Management/1.3.4-demand-model/_index.md

 CPU and Memory behave differently as CPU reservation does not take effect when the reservation holder does not use it.

-Limit needs to be considered as the demand can’t exceed the enforced limit.
+Limit needs to be considered as the demand can't exceed the enforced limit.
 The good part is the demand counter already takes that into account.